Whowong/CHH/GitLab/README.md

 |Agile board	       |  Issue boards                     |

+Please ensure you are using your own project that was created when you setup your trial.
+Do not use the "Learn GitLab - Ultimate Trial" project as it is pre-populated with other content that may conflict what what we do here.

 1.1	 Go to “menu” at the top of the screen, hover over “Groups” then select “Your Groups”